 Summary: This program provides funding for local jurisdictions to develop local bus transit services such as community-based circulators and shuttles that complement regional bus and rail services and meet needs in areas not adequately served by regional transit.
-To date, through a competitive process, OCTA has provided three rounds of funding (June 2013, June 2016, and June 2018) which have awarded 29 projects and 7 planning studies totaling approximately \$43 million.
-Out of the transit circulator projects: 20 are currently active; eight have been cancelled (primarily due to low ridership); and one has been completed.
+To date, through a competitive process, OCTA has provided four rounds of funding (June 2013, June 2016, June 2018 and April 2020) which have awarded 35 projects and 10 planning studies totaling approximately \$52 million.
+Out of the transit circulator projects: 19 are currently active; eight have been canceled (primarily due to low ridership); seven are planned and one has been completed.

 In March 2019, OCTA requested letters of interest for a future round of Project V funding.
 Ten responses from eligible local agencies were received and staff reported these findings to the Board in August 2019.
-At that meeting, the Board directed staff to develop and evaluate potential revisions for the Project V Comprehensive Transportation

-Funding Programs Guidelines.
+At that meeting, the Board directed staff to develop and evaluate potential revisions for the Project V Comprehensive Transportation Funding Programs Guidelines.
 The revisions and the request to authorize a fourth Project V call for approximately \$9 million was authorized by the Board on October 14, 2019.
-Funding recommendations for the fourth Project V call are anticipated in April 2020.
+On April 13, 2020, the Board made programming recommendations for six local agency projects submitted under the capital and operating reserve categories and for three local agency projects under the planning category for a combined total of approximately \$9.2 million.